 The embroidered logo is a good feature, which is a subtle reminder that the baby should be placed a certain way, which is handy when feeling in a rush and short of time.

 Woolino Sleeping Sack

-This is an award winning baby sack and has been rated as a #1 seller in the US and Canada for a number of years, known as “Mom’s Choice Award“.
+This is an award-winning baby sack and has been rated as a #1 seller in the US and Canada for a number of years, known as “Mom’s Choice Award“.

 The material itself is of very high grade and quality with Australian wool (merino) and is a luxury grade even hypoallergenic.
 This is highly washable and fire resistant, which GOT’s recommends.

 This can be used right up until they are 2 years of age and will last the test of time and keep the child well regulated in temperature and sound whilst fast asleep.
-There is a side zipper and easy to use for diaper changes as well as convenient slots from transfers between mobile devices.
+There is a side zipper and easy to use for diaper changes as well as convenient slots for transfers between mobile devices.

 Love To Dream Sack